Beinn a' Ghlò: Human activity

+In May 1993, an RAF Hercules plane stalled and crashed on the mountain while engaged in low level navigation training, killing all nine on board.

 Views

 Càrn Liath and Càrn nan Gabhar both have trig points and are excellent viewpoints.
 Càrn nan Gabhar’s highest point is not actually at the trig point; it is at a cairn 200 m to the north east with a height of 1121.9 m, about 2 m more than the trig point.
 Càrn nan Gabhar has a panorama that includes the Cairngorms, the Glen Shee hills and an aerial view down into Glen Loch.
 Càrn Liath looks out over Blair Atholl towards the Scottish Lowlands.